While most things to do in Paris are expensive, these free cultural and historical attractions are both impressive and easy on the wallet.

 211 Avenue Jean Jaurès, 19th Arrondissement

 The Open Air Cinema at La Villette is a festival with free admission held during the months of July and August in one of Paris’ largest parks.
 For more than 20 years, the Parc de la Villette has welcomed groups of families and friends to watch movies on the largest inflatable screen in Europe (544m²).
 Every summer the showings follow a different theme, with a combination of classic films and new releases.
-The movies are shown in their original language and are accompanied with French subtitles.
+The movies are shown in their original language and are accompanied by French subtitles.
 Patrons have the option to rent deckchairs and blankets for a more comfortable screening.

 Hours: Dusk in July and August